gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ18 - Specify if 'mgt_key_material' used, and if yes specify its format and content: not used in this version of the profile.

-* REQ19 - Define the initial value of the 'num' parameter: The initial value MUST be set to 0 when creating the OSCORE group, e.g. as in {{I-D.tiloca-ace-oscore-gm-admin}}.
+* REQ19 - Define the initial value of the 'num' parameter: The initial value MUST be set to 0 when creating the OSCORE group, e.g. as in {{I-D.ietf-ace-oscore-gm-admin}}.

 * OPT1 (Optional) - Specify the encoding of public keys, of 'client\_cred', and of 'pub\_keys' if COSE_Keys are not used: no.